 I had always been very active and athletic, combining a day job as a painter and decorator with my passion for playing football.

-And it was a passion.
-Whilst I was never going to make a living from the game, from the age of 6 it had always been the most important thing in my life.
+And while I was never going to make a living from the game, from the age of 6 it had always been the most important thing in my life.

-So much so that I played for a team on Saturday afternoons, turned out for a Sunday morning team with my mates.
+So much so that I played for a team on Saturday afternoons as well as turning out for a Sunday morning team with my mates.